Yes, a historian. But probably not quite what you think - working

 Calculators

 Some useful calculators for historians and archaeologists.
-The historical value calculator was developed to provide a means of calulating the relative value of money in Australia from 1850 to present.
+The historical value calculator was developed to provide a means of calculating the relative value of money in Australia from 1850 to present.
 There are other calculators that do this but not back to 1850.

 Image gallery